Spending only 2 days in Budapest should be a crime.

 Heading back to Andrassy ut you will take that East towards City Park and you will greeted with Heroes’ Square.

 This is the gateway to the park.

-But first, a nice photo op in front of the Millenium Monument.
+But first, a nice photo-op in front of the Millennium Monument.

 Once you enter the park if you go to the right you’ll eventually see the Vajdahunyad Castle.